royadaneshi/compiler/README.md

 # compiler
-Code of each phase is in the corespond branch
+Code of each phase is in the correspond branch
 Roya Daneshi 99101557
 Pardis Zahraei 99109777